Bendigo Easter Festival: Procession

 The Easter Fair Committee was initially elected annually at community meetings.
 The results were published after each Easter, following which the committee stood down and a new committee was elected the next year, often chaired by the mayor.
 In 1926 a permanent body to be known as the Bendigo Easter Fair Society was established.
 It was to be made up of 18 executive members — 3 representatives of the city of Bendigo, including the mayor, 2 from the borough of Eaglehawk, 2 from the benevolent asylum, 2 from the hospital and 9 from the community elected at the annual general meeting.
 It was also decided that the funds raised would be distributed 60% to the hospital and 40% to the asylum.
 The society was later to become a company in 1966 and an incorporated association in 1984.
-The society had ultimate control of the fair's operations until 2003 when insurance costs made it financially unviable to continue.
+The society had ultimate control of the fair's operations until 2003 when insurance costs made it financially nonviable to continue.
 The committee was to remain as the core of a section 86 committee of council to direct the event's content and policy whilst council staff were to implement the practical aspects.
 The executive of the society still sits on the community consultative committee/reference group, an advisory body to council in the running of the fair.
 The Easter Fair Society, a volunteer group, still maintains its role as custodian and continues to operate elements of the fair.
 It was a major sponsor of the 150th Easter Fair in conjunction with its own group of sponsors and supporters, providing over $100,000 to the 150th anniversary event in 2020, which ended up being postponed due to the COVID-19 pandemic.

-In the 1980s the charitable nature of the festival was discontinued in favour of a focus on tourism.
+In the 1980s, the charitable nature of the festival was discontinued in favour of a focus on tourism.
 Many community groups such as the Rotary Club and Vision Australia still use the event as an opportunity to raise funds.